 Beyond sustainable event meal tickets (which we know massively contributes to event sustainability) there are also many other ways to get involved in promoting a greener tomorrow.
-Offered on a part time basis, this course sounds like a great place to start.
+Offered on a part-time basis, this course sounds like a great place to start.
 If you have determination and wifi, you can even work from the fields!
 Or, if you’re lucky enough to be having a post-season wind-down, the beach!

 What is A Greener Festival?

 You’ve no doubt already heard of them, but we never tire of talking about things that make the event world a better place.
-To quote them first-hand, A Greener Festival are: “a not-for-profit company committed to helping events, festivals and venues around the world to adopt environmentally efficient practices.”
+To quote them first-hand, A Greener Festival is: “a not-for-profit company committed to helping events, festivals and venues around the world to adopt environmentally efficient practices.”

 What do A Greener Festival Assessors do?

 You’ll get to work onsite at festivals, liaising with a variety of teams.
 You will assess the onsite situation, from production to infrastructure, against a self-assessment provided by the organisers.

 You will then grade the event and complete a report on what you have seen.
 Communicating with event organisers to gather any other supporting information, you will then write a short synopsis on how the event performed.

 Do you like being onsite at awesome events?
 Tick.
 Meeting lots of new people?
 Tick.
 Care about sustainability and the environment?
 Tick.
 Then maybe this is the job for you.